ashrafezz817/Migration-Samples/06_Complex/README.md

 * OTP date
 * Verification status

-A **Validate Mobile** action opens the OTP interface.

-The XML also contains historical calls to OTP-generation and OTP-validation procedures, but those calls are currently commented out in the current Form version.

-The target migration should therefore confirm the intended current mobile-verification workflow rather than assuming all legacy OTP code remains active.

 ### Patient Packages and Requested Services

 When an existing patient is queried, the Form checks for: